sethflowers/blog/_posts/2020-04-16-docker-wordpress-mysql-phpmyadmin-cli.md

 * A container exposing a phpMyAdmin site for inspecting the MySql container reachable at http://localhost:42333
 * A container running a WordPress CLI to configure the WordPress install in various ways (setting theme, creating users, importing data, etc)

-On top of this, the WordPress container runs a custom Shell script which can be used to configured the OS.
-For instance, I needed libxrender1 to be installed, so my shell script looked like the following:
+On top of this, the WordPress container runs a custom Shell script which can be used to configure the container OS.
+For instance, I needed libxrender1 to be installed to be able to use wkhtmltopdf, so my shell script looked like the following:

 {% highlight sh %}